AmirMK/poe_veo_bot_sample/README.md

-# Veo Bot Repository Documentation
+# Veo Bot for Poe.com - Repository Documentation

 This repository provides a complete implementation of a bot using **Veo** for video generation, hosted on **Poe.com** and deployed via **Google Cloud Run**.
 Below is the detailed documentation for each component of the repository.